botlabs-gg/yagpdb-docs-v2/content/docs/reference/templates/syntax-and-data.md

 ### With

 `with` lets you assign and carry pipeline value with its type as a dot (`.`) inside that control structure, it's like a shorthand.
-If the value of the pipeline is empty, dot is unaffected and when an `else` or `else if` action is used, execution moves on to those branches instead, similar to the `if` action. \
+If the value of the pipeline is empty, dot is unaffected and when an `else` or `else if` action is used, execution moves on to those branches instead, similar to the `if` action.

-\
+Affected dot inside `range` is important because methods mentioned above in this documentation: `.Server.ID`, `.Message.Content` etc are all already using the dot on the pipeline.
-Affected dot inside `with` is important because methods mentioned above in this documentation: `.Server.ID`, `.Message.Content` etc are all already using the dot on the pipeline and if they are not carried over to the `with` control structure directly, these fields do not exists and template will error out.
+If they are not carried over to the `range` control structure directly, these fields do not exists and template will error out.
-Getting those values inside `with` and also `range` action would need `$.User.ID` for example.
+Getting those values inside `range` and also `with` action would therefore need a prepended `$` to access the top-level dot, e.g. `$.User.ID`.

 Like `if` and `range` actions, `with` is concluded using `{{end}}` and variable scope extends to that point.